Achilles Tendinopathy Diagnosis

 The type of test recommended will depend on your symptoms and the opinion of your medical professional.

-Home therapies, such as Cold Compression and Blood Flow Stimulation Therapy will effectively treat Achilles tendonitis, bursitis, tendon strain, and post-operative recovery.
-These therapies will reduce your pain and heal your Achilles faster while treating the scar tissue that builds up on your Achilles tendon during the healing process.
+These easy to use and safe effective products, such as Cold Compression and Blood Flow Stimulation Therapy will effectively treat Achilles tendonitis, bursitis, tendon strain, and post-operative recovery.
+Such therapies will reduce your pain and heal your Achilles faster while treating the scar tissue that builds up on your Achilles tendon during the healing process.
 This is important because scar tissue leaves your Achilles tendon inflexible and at greater risk of re-injuty.
 To find out more about these and other easy-to-use therapies click here.